Skip to content

 Top Programs

 The fields SUNY College of Technology at Alfred awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a public institution in Alfred, New York, SUNY College of Technology at Alfred keeps admissions accessible, extending offers to roughly 76% of those who apply.
+As a public institution in Alfred, New York, SUNY College of Technology at Alfred admits most of the students who apply; the acceptance rate is roughly 76%.
 Admitted students typically arrive with an average SAT score near 1,094.
-The school reports a graduation rate of roughly 54%.
+The graduation rate is roughly 54%.

-Ten years out, alumni of SUNY College of Technology at Alfred earn a median of $50,445, roughly in line with national averages for graduates.
+Ten years out, alumni of SUNY College of Technology at Alfred earn a median of $50,445, roughly in line with the national average for college graduates.

-SUNY College of Technology at Alfred is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.06%, among the highest in the country.
-Access is a real strength here: roughly 12.2% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+SUNY College of Technology at Alfred is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.06%, among the highest in the country.
+Access is a real strength here.
+Roughly 12.2% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 16.9% go on to reach the top of the income ladder.
-The median family income of students sits near $66,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $66,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at SUNY College of Technology at Alfred, with an economic connectedness score of 1.41 (about 1.0 is the national norm).
-Its friending bias is low (-0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at SUNY College of Technology at Alfred.
+Its economic connectedness score is 1.41, where about 1.0 is the national norm.
+Its friending bias is low (-0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools